Acute Peroneal Tendon Subluxation

 Clinical Presentation

 A patient with an acute peroneal tendon subluxation will experience pain on the back and outer part of their ankle following an injury.
 At the time of the injury, one of the two tendons that is normally positioned behind the fibula bone on the outside of the ankle, pops around the fibula.
-When this occurs, the tendon can damage both restraining structures, including the soft tissue, known as the “superior peroneal retinaculum” (SPR), and also the bone itself.
-The pain can be quite significant and can lead to a pronounced limp and, in some cases, an inability to walk.
+When this occurs, the tendon can damage both restraining structures, including the soft tissue, known as the “superior peroneal retinaculum” (SPR), and also occasionally the fibula bone itself.
+The pain following an acute peroneal tendon subluxation can be quite significant.
+This injury usually leads to a pronounced limp and, in some cases, an inability to walk.

 Physical Examination

 On exam, patients with an acute peroneal tendon subluxation will have quite marked tenderness on the back part of the distal fibula, which is the bone on the outside of the ankle.
-When the foot forced in an outward direction, (everted) the peroneal tendons may be prominent and even pop over the edge of the prominent fibula (subluxation).
+When the foot is forced in an outward direction (everted), one of the peroneal tendons may be noticable and even pop over the edge of the prominent fibula (subluxation).
 This maneuver in the acute setting will create a significant amount of discomfort.

 Imaging Studies